OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 - External access granted to a specific library
 - Models imported as-is from GitHub

+Every AI initiative, new and existing, should perform a privacy and security risk analysis.
+AI programs have additional concerns around privacy and security that need to be considered.
+While each system implementation will be different based on its contextual purpose, the same process can be applied.
+These analyses can be performed before the development process and will guide security and privacy controls for the system.
+These controls are based on security protection goals such as Confidentiality, Integrity and Availability, and privacygoals such as Unlinkability, Transparency and Intervenability.
+ISO/IEC TR 27562:2023 provides a detailed list of points of attention for these goals and coverage.

+The general process for performing an AI Use Case Privacy and Security Analysis is:
+ - Describe the Ecosystem
+ - Provide an assessment of the system of interest
+ - Identify the security and privacy concerns
+ - Identify the security and privacy risks
+ - Identify the security and privacy controls
+ - Identify the security and privacy assurance concerns

 Links to standards:

   - The entire 27000-27005 range is applicable to AI systems in the general sense as they are IT systems.
 Gap: covers this control fully, with the high-level particularity that there are three AI-specific attack surfaces that need to be taken into account in information security management: 1)AI development-time attacks, 2)attacks through model use and 3)AI Application security attacks.
 See the controls under the corresponding sections to see more particularities.